 · Install a good set of barkbusters, NCHSA trails are cut a bit narrower than most race series, so you will quickly find out why you need them.

 · A good set of tires is almost a necessity.
 Typically soft/intermediate tires work well around here.
-Many folk runs a trials tire on the rear.

 · Regardless of brand or type just make sure they are properly inflated (9-12 psi) and have good sharp edge on them.